Neurodiversity explained

 How do I refer?

-All children under the age of six years will need to be seen by our Community Paediatrics Team first and if appropriate your child’s paediatrician will then refer you to the Neurodevelopmental Service for further assessment.
-This is to ensure a thorough medical assessment is completed and is available to NDS staff when they meet with you.
+All children under the age of five will need to be seen by our Community Paediatrics Team first.
+If appropriate, your child's paediatrician will then refer you to the Neurodevelopmental Service for further assessment.
+This is to ensure a thorough medical assessment is completed and available to NDS staff when they meet with you.

-When we are considering if an assessment of possible autism is required, we are looking for further information within the following domains at both home and school which cannot be explained by other needs:
+When we are considering if an assessment of possible autism is required, we are looking for further information within the following areas at home and school which cannot be explained by other needs:

 Questionnaires